oracle/oracle-database-operator/docs/sidb/README.md

   dataguardbroker.database.oracle.com/dgbroker-sample deleted
 ```

-**Note:** If a switch over to standby was performed, make sure to switch back to the orginal primary database before deleting the dataguard broker resource
+**Note:** If a switch over to standby was performed, make sure to switch back to the original primary database before deleting the dataguard broker resource

 #### Delete Standby Database
 ```sh